Roll20/roll20-api-scripts/MarchingOrder/README.md

 ## Chat Menu

-When the script is installed, it will create a macro called "MarchingOrderMenu".
+When the script is installed, it will create a macro called 'MarchingOrderMenu'.
 This macro will display a menu in the chat that provides the user interface for the script.

 ### New formation